-- Chromebooks (used at St. Joseph Academy) - Laptop computers running windows OS (Apple Devices are not compatible with Network) - Students may not use devices such as iPhones, iPod touch, android smartphones, etc.
+- Chromebooks (used at St. Joseph Academy) - · Laptop computers, ideally running windows OS - Students may not use devices such as iPhones, iPod touch, android smartphones, etc.

 BYOD Expectations:

 CPS will allow student owned devices in the middle school classrooms for the purposes of learning.
 A Wi-Fi network has been created for all student devices that will allow connection to the internet via the school's web filter.
 Use of a 3G or 4G LTE connection is strictly prohibited.